Identity Cards Act 2006: Technology

-Elsewhere, doubts remained concerning the practicability of the scheme.
-Existing government systems were not appropriate for the issuing to British citizens from 2009.

-Tests of facial recognition software dating from 2006 showed error rates of up to 52 per cent for the disabled.
+One test of facial recognition software dating from 2006 showed facial recognition error rates of up to 52% for disabled persons.

-The cards could stop some credit cards from working properly, when kept in the same wallet.

 Opposition campaigns

 In May 2006, NO2ID launched the "Renew for Freedom" campaign, urging passport holders to renew their passports in the summer of 2006 to delay being entered on the National Identity Register.
 This followed the comment made by Charles Clarke in the House of Commons that "anyone who feels strongly enough about the linkage [between passports and the ID scheme] not to want to be issued with an ID card in the initial phase will be free to surrender their existing passport and apply for a new passport before the designation order takes effect".

 In response, the Home Office said that it was "hard to see what would be achieved, other than incurring unnecessary expense" by renewing passports early.
-However, the cost of a passport was £51 at the time, then increased in 2006 and 2007 to £72 and was due to rise to £93 after the introduction of ID cards.
+However, the cost of a non-biometric passport was £51 at the time, then increased in 2006 and 2007 to £72.
+This was due to rise to £93 after the introduction of biometric passports, which was inevitable due to increased document security requirements around the world.
+The US introduced a requirement for biometric passports to be used for entry from 2015 for Visa Waivier Program access.

 On 14 November 2007, the NO2ID opposition group called for financial donations from the 11,360 people who had pledged to contribute to a fighting fund opposing the legislation.
 The organisation planned to challenge the statutory instruments that were planned to be brought in to enable the ID card scheme.

-Baroness Williams and Nick Clegg said in 2007 that they would take part in civil disobedience campaigns by refusing to register for an ID card, or to attend photographic sittings.
+Baroness Williams and Nick Clegg said in 2007 that they would take part in civil disobedience campaigns by refusing to register for an ID card, or to attend photographic sittings, despite the cards being voluntary.